Carreau/phd-dissertation/parts/cells.rst

   - cytoskeleton is dynamic
   - formed under the plasme membrane
   - ratchet nechanisme
-  - use of Arp2/3 to branch
+  - [√] use of Arp2/3 to branch
   - capping, protein,  formin (OOcyte)
-  - myosin, run on actin to barbed end/ processive/not processive.
+  - [√]myosin, run on actin to barbed end/ processive/not processive.
     - stress fibres
-  - troppomyosine
+  - [√] troppomyosine

 All the living kingdom is characterised by the fact that organism can reproduce,